jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 ## Acknowledgments

-SimSpirit is made possible by the contributions of numerous individuals and organizations.
-We would like to express our gratitude to the open-source community for their support, feedback, and valuable contributions to the project.
+SimSpirit is made possible by the use of open source materials obtained online from contributions of numerous individuals and organizations.
+Hence the justification in making it open source as well.
+We would like to express our gratitude to the open-source community for the use of their valuable materials in this project.

 ## Contact

-For inquiries, suggestions, or support regarding SimSpirit, please reach out to the project team at simspirit@example.com.
+For inquiries, suggestions, or support regarding SimSpirit, please reach out to the project director.

 ---
 *Note: This README provides a general overview and guide for the SimSpirit motion simulator.
 For detailed instructions, troubleshooting, and updates, please refer to the project's GitHub repository.*